 “We’re buying some of the sun!”
 That was the proud proclamation Max Woodfin’s then 7-year-old son made when their family started purchasing solar power 20 years ago.
-Woodfin, Director of EarthShare Texas, lives in Austin and has been helping his utility, Austin Energy, integrate solar power into their local grid by paying an extra fee on his energy bill each month (in an arrangement known as green pricing).
+Woodfin, former Director of EarthShare Texas, lives in Austin and has been helping his utility, Austin Energy, integrate solar power into their local grid by paying an extra fee on his energy bill each month (in an arrangement known as green pricing).

 Woodfin is only one of the many EarthShare staff members around the country who’ve made the switch to renewable energy.
 Their stories illustrate how easy it is to support the greening of the American grid and how diverse the options for clean energy purchasing are becoming.

 Austin as a whole has been upping its commitment to renewable energy each year – Houston, TX is the only city in the country that purchases more green power.
 By this year, every Austin municipal building will run on 100% renewable energy.
 By 2030, at least 35% of the city’s energy must be generated by renewable sources.